xp-bar/phpcs-standards/README.md

 *Before Starting, make sure you can:*
 1. clone git objects via the command line with `git clone`
-2. `which phpcs` should return a path
+2. `which phpcs` should return a path if you have previously installed `phpcs`

 All you should need to get started is the install script; simply